This is a photo from Copenhagen Botanical Garden, which have a really big

 to live in the northern hemisphere.
 The caudex must be kept in shade.

-Heard of one, who had sown three seeds from the same plant in one
+I have heard of one, who had sown three seeds from the same plant, in one

 pot.
 One of them was a winter-grower, the other one a summer-grower

 and the third from time to time - in the same pot still!

 is the record of dormancy of my plant.
 It did not get out of

 It's a dioecious caudiciform, I got two, but I haven't seen them flower.

 nice Origin!
 Taken over by a dumpsite.

 other side, it is lovely.